shadabshaukat/DELTA/README.md

 ### Note

 - In case of Oracle Autonomous database, the connecting string can be found in OCI Console > Autonomous Database > DB Connection
-- Currently only non mTLS connections are supported for Autonomous database. mTLS with wallet is a roadmap item
+- Currently only non-mTLS connections are supported. mTLS with wallet should be available soon

 ```
 $ docker run -it delta python3 main.py \